Inground Hot Tubs vs Above Ground Hot Tubs: Which is Better?

 As you can see from this list, above ground hot tubs tend to have more benefits in terms of a ‘year round hot tub' than do inground hot tubs.
 This being said, if you are the type of person that is mainly looking for a nice water feature next to the pool and you're not that interested in lots of jets or year-round usage, an inground tub would likely be your better choice.

-At River Pools, we manufacture world-class fiberglass pools for customers across North America and distribute them through our network of certified dealers.
+At River Pools, we manufacture world-class fiberglass pools for customers across North America and distribute them through our network of independent authorized dealers.
 If you're thinking about getting a fiberglass pool with a spa, you can browse our pool models, try out our pool pricing calculator tool, or request custom pricing from our team using the button below!